labgm/TextMiningAMR/README.md

 # Text Mining for Identification of Biological Entities Related to Antibiotic Resistant Organisms

-Antimicrobial resistance is an important public health problem worldwide.
-In recent years, the scientific community has been intensifying efforts to combat this problem; many experiments have been developed and a large number of articles are being published in this area.
-However, the growing volume of biological literature makes the work of researchers and biocurators increasingly difficult due to the cost and time required.
-As result, modern text mining tools with the adoption of artificial intelligence technology have been increasingly required to assist in the evolution of research.
-Thus, in this article we propose a text mining model capable of identifying and prioritizing scientific articles in the context of antimicrobial resistance.
-For this, we retrieved scientific articles from the PubMed Central database, adopted machine learning techniques to generate the vector representation of the retrieved scientific articles and identify their similarity with the context.
-As result of this process, we obtained a dataset labeled with the classes "Relevant" and “Irrelevant” and use this dataset to implement two supervised learning algorithms to classify new records.
-The overall performance of the model reached 90% accuracy and f-measure (harmonic mean between the metrics) reached 82% accuracy for class positive, showing quality in the identification of scientific articles relevant to the context.
+Antimicrobial resistance is a significant public health problem worldwide.
+In recent years, the scientific community has been intensifying efforts to address this problem; many experiments have been developed, which generated many articles are being published in this area.
+However, the growing volume of biological literature makes researchers and biocurators increasingly difficult due to the cost and time required.
+As a result, modern text mining tools with the adoption of artificial intelligence technology have been increasingly required to assist in the evolution of research.
+Thus, we propose a text mining model capable of identifying and prioritizing scientific articles in the context of antimicrobial resistance.
+We retrieved scientific articles from the PubMed Central database, adopted machine learning techniques to generate the vector representation of the retrieved scientific articles, and identified their similarity with the context.
+As a result of this process, we obtained a dataset labeled "Relevant" and "Irrelevant".
+We used this dataset to implement two supervised learning algorithms to classify new records.
+The model's overall performance reached 90% accuracy.
+The f-measure (harmonic mean between the metrics) reached 82% accuracy for class positive, showing quality in identifying scientific articles relevant to the context.

 # Overview